alpersonalwebsite/ants/README.md

 # Ants

-Trying to determine if versioned markdown would be a good approach to keep public some of my `Ants-related notes`.
+Trying to determine if versioned markdown would be a good approach to keep public some of my `ants-related notes`.

 ---